wilsonmar/wilsonmar.github.io/_posts/2017-03-03-python-install.md

 See <a target="_blank" href="http://conda.pydata.org/docs/_downloads/conda-cheatsheet.pdf">
    http://conda.pydata.org/docs/_downloads/conda-cheatsheet.pdf</a>

 <a target="_blank" href="http://conda.pydata.org/docs/_downloads/conda-pip-virtualenv-translator.html">
-This table</a> lists the difference in commands between Conda and pip:
+This table</a> lists the difference in commands between Conda and pip, a summary of the more detailed table is at <a target="_blank" href="https://conda.io/projects/conda/en/latest/commands.html#conda-vs-pip-vs-virtualenv-commands">https://conda.io/projects/conda/en/latest/commands.html#conda-vs-pip-vs-virtualenv-commands</a>

 <table border="1" cellpadding="4" cellspacing="0">
 <colgroup>